Stare at What You See: Masked Image Modeling without Reconstruction: Experiments

-\paragraph{Adaptation Details.} We also compare different Adaptors and target normalization methods.
+\tabablmask \paragraph{Teacher Model.} To study the ability of generalization and scaling-up behavior, we also conduct experiments on comparing impacts by different teacher models.
+In this part, we pre-train each model for 200 epochs, under the setting of Top 5 Dynamic Alignment and 70\% mask ratio.
+We choose DINO-B/16 \cite{caron2021emerging}, CLIP-B/16 and CLIP-L/14 as teacher models to train ViT-B/16.
+To match the student model's feature size, we resize the input resolution of CLIP-L/14 to $196 \times 196$.
+To study the ability of generalization on larger models, we choose CLIP-L/14 as the teacher model to train a ViT-L/16 model.
+The results are shown in \cref{tab:ablteacher}.
+We find that MaskAlign consistently works well on various teacher models.
+Student models outperform teacher models in the same size: for base size models, MaskAlign leads to 1.1\% and 2.4\% improvement on DINO and CLIP, respectively.
+For a large-size model ViT-L/16, MaskAlign leads to 3.6\% improvement on CLIP-B/16.
+These results validate that our method has a good ability to generalize on different teacher models. \tabablteacher \paragraph{Adaptation Details.} We also compare different Adaptors and target normalization methods.
 For Adaptor, we compare a simple Linear layer with a 2-layer MLP, with the same hidden size as the dimension of features from the student model.
 For normalization, we compare LayerNorm, BatchNorm and original feature.
 We disable learnable scale and bias for both LayerNorm and BatchNorm.
 We pre-train all models on ImageNet-1K for 200 epochs, under the setting of 70\% mask ratio with Attentive Masking strategy.
 Top 5 Dynamic Alignment with CLIP-B/16 teacher model.
 From the results in \cref{tab:ablother}, MLP adaptor does not bring performance improvement compared to a simple Linear Layer, even though more parameters are included in alignment.
 Our results show that the type of normalization has a big impact, LayerNorm performs much better than BatchNorm and no normalization.
 This observation is also consistent with \cite{wei2022contrastive}.
 We find that including [CLS] token in alignment will slightly improve the accuracy.
 As [CLS] of CLIP aggregates global information of the image, mimicking [CLS] helps MaskAlign learn more knowledge of the interaction between different patches.
 Results in Tab. \ref{tab:ablalign}, \ref{tab:ablmask} and \ref{tab:ablteacher} are under w/o [CLS] token setting.